Getting Started with Webhooks in Caspio

 Configure a webhook definition and define the outgoing URLs.

-2. Configure call throttling
+2. Configure throttling

 Set a limit on the number of calls your webhook makes.